 Connect a third-party storage account

-The following instructions show how to connect Box to your webmail account.
+The following instructions show how to connect your Google Drive to your webmail account.
 Other third-party services will be added in the future; the setup is the same.

 - In a browser, log in to webmail (Outlook on the web).